Hold-Krykke-BA/System_Integration/Examproject/README.md

 The service exposes two REST API's, one for adding new books and one for validating ISBN as a proxy-service for the consumed SOAP API.

-#### MongoDB Atlas
+#### MongoDB Atlas BookStore
 The MongoDB connection is handled through spring with the use of extending the `MongoRepository`.
-The database is written to when the `POST` endpoint `addBook` is triggered and when a Kafka message is consumed.
+The database is queried at two times:
+When the `POST` endpoint `addBook` is queried for adding a new book.
+When a Kafka message is consumed from the RegisterSale service, that prompts the service to decrement the quantity of the book in the database based on the sold amount.

 #### Apache Kafka
 The service consumes messages on the following format sent on the topic `saleregisteredcaching`: